yernurKalt/flutter-Projects/README.md

 -Rolling dice app(first_app).
 This app does not have much of the functionality, but was the starting point of my flutter development road
 -Basic flutter quiz(adv_basics).
 This app was a little bit more comoplicated than the previous one since during the development of this app I was studying switching between screens
 -Expense tracker app(expense_tracker).
 This app is not fully developed, but still does it main functionality at its minimum.
 NOTICE!!!
-The idea of this project is not mine, and these apps were developed from watching course videos
+The ideas for these projects are not mine, and these apps were developed from watching course videos